perttunurmi/foot-terminal-themes/README.md

 # foot-terminal-themes
 Themes for foot terminal

-<h1> How to install </h1>
+<h2> How to install </h2>

-You can copy the file content straight to your foot.ini or install them to /usr/share/foot/themes which will keep your ini file cleaner.
+You can copy the file content straight to your foot.ini or install them to /usr/share/foot/themes which will keep your ini file cleaner and make it easier to store multiple themes.

 the ini file should be ~/.config/foot/foot.ini